txdat/notes/md-notes/engineering/design system/key-value store.md

 	- availability: always get data even one or more servers are down
 	- partition tolerance: the system continues to operate despite network partitions (disconnection between network's components)
-	-> in distributed system, partitions cannot be avoided, and we have to choose between consistency and availability if choose CP system (eg. bank, ...):
+	-> in distributed system, partitions cannot be avoided, and we have to choose between consistency and availability if choose cp system (eg. bank, ...):
 			- reject all write operations (which cause data inconsistency)
-			- return error before inconsistency is resolved (system is unavailable) if choose AP system:
+			- return error before inconsistency is resolved (system is unavailable) if choose ap system:
 			- accept write operations to running servers
 			- sync new data to new servers after partition is resolved
 # system components